Houston Naturalization Lawyer

 - Other exceptions may apply

-The consequences of a misstep during the interview with a Homeland Security officer or an error on your N-400 application could be worse than denial of your application.
+There are several steps when it comes to the naturalization process before reaching citizenship.
+The consequences of an error on your application (N-400) or a misstep during the interview with a Homeland Security officer could be worse than the denial of your application.
 You could be placed in removal proceedings if you do not have a lawyer to guide and represent you in the process.
-Falsely filling out an N-400 application is a federal crime.
-Get help from an experienced Houston naturalization lawyer.

 Why Get Help From a Citizenship Attorney in Houston?